may-andro/flutter_pokemon_quiz/modules/features/pokedex/README.md

 ## Additional information

-This  module has it's domain layer for the UI need.
+This module does not have it's own domain and data, it takes business logic from central ```domain`` module.
 The dependencies are inserted in the GetIt.

 ## Module Setup